MISSISSIPPI CODE TITLE 45.

 (l) Anticipated future residence;

-(m) If the registrant's residence is a motor vehicle, trailer,
+(m) If the registrant's residence is a motor vehicle,

-identification number, license tag number, registration number and a
+vehicle identification number, license tag number, registration number and a

 description, including color scheme, of the motor vehicle, trailer, mobile home